 It may not look like much now, but this is the very early phase of what will eventually be a Star-Trek style replicator, capable of building anything we need by assembling individual atoms and molecules.
-That will mean an end to global hunger, and an end to resource shortages (a big reason for wars currently).
+That will mean an end to global hunger and an end to resource shortages (a big reason for wars currently).
 It’s going to take several decades of further development, but it can be done.
-And if we continue to work collaboratively, leveraging the Internet to share our findings, the timeline will be shorter than most would currently guess.
+If we continue to work collaboratively, leveraging the Internet to share our findings, the timeline will be shorter than most would currently guess.